capsule-corp-ternoa/ternoa-proposals/TIPs/tip-400-Rent.md

 * Renter can accept an offer
 * Renter can update subscription terms contract
 * Rentee can accept new subscritpion terms contract
+* Rentee can revoke contract
-* Renter or Rentee can revoke contract
+* Renter can revoke contract (if allowed and if not allowed)
 * Renter can cancel contract

 ## References